 Title 1, Small district, Rural/Town district, K-12

 Once upon a time, there used to be limited K-12 education options for students and their families.
-There are so many options available that it can be overwhelming for families to decide on the best fit for their child.
-It can also be equally overwhelming for businesses that are trying to market K-12 schools successfully.
+However, so many options are available that it can be overwhelming for families to decide on the best fit for their child.
+It can also be equally overwhelming for businesses trying to market K-12 schools successfully.

 Today’s most common options for K-12 schooling fall under one of five categories: Public Schools, Private Schools, Charter Schools, Virtual Schools, or Homeschooling.
-Depending on personal preference and short and longer-term goals, there are positives and negatives to any of these options.
+Depending on personal preference and short and longer-term goals, any options have positives and negatives.

 These core values and beliefs often include: